Noroff-FEU-Assignments/project-exam-1-aa096/README.md

 ## Description

-A e-commerce website made with HTML, CSS, vanilla JavaScript.
-The product listings on this site are dynamically sourced through an API connected to a headless CMS.
-The store is for a brand called Rainy Days that sells rainwear made for people in the age of 30-50 with an active lifestyle.
+A houseplant blog made with HTML, CSS, Vanilla JavaScript.
+Posts displayed on the blog dynamically fetched through an API connected to a headless CMS.
+The Leaf at Home blog features blog content about green houseplants, tips and tricks.

+## Table of content:

+- Homepage
+- All Blog Posts
+- Blog Posts sorted by tag
+- Contact
+- About US

 ## Built With